An homage to craftsmanship.

 A collection of eyeglass essentials for the conscious individual looking for something genuinely well made, in contrast to what the fast fashion industry is trying to feed us.

 /Simon Wixe, Founder

 Lynch is a rounded unisex frame, a so-called "panto".
 This is my way of perfecting this all-time classic.
 After 3D-printing over 40 prototypes, the shape and proportions was just right.
 Adding a contemporary look and feel in combination with the distinctive keyhole bridge and real visible rivets.

 Hooper is a rounded and slightly drop-shaped frame.
-The shape of the lens is inspired by vintage aviator glasses, but framed very differently.
-This fusion creates a new unisex style that goes well with almost any wardrobe.
-Classy and casual in tandem.
+The shape of the lens is inspired by vintage aviator glasses, but framed in a new way.
+This fusion creates a unisex style that goes well with almost any wardrobe.
+Retro and novel in tandem.

 Farlow is a rounded slightly cat-eyed frame.
 It's chic pointy looks gives that extra attitude, without going over the top.
 This is our thinnest frame yet, which makes it even lighter than our already oh-so comfortable glasses.

 Randall is my take on square-shaped eyeglasses.
 This timeless unisex shape is all about the details.
 The inner upper edge is carefully slanted to keep things interesting, while staying true to the classic.
 A good fit for today's standards and for years to come.

 The highliner is a semi-squared unisex frame with rounded edges, streamlined to line up with your eyebrows.
 It features a characteristic keyhole nose bridge and is made from 100% sustainable eco acetate.

 As a kid I spent many evenings in my fathers optical shop.
 While my parents were working long hours, I used to play around with old vintage glasses, acting different characters with the different frames.